chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 <pre class="highlight">
 &lt;security:authentication-manager alias="authenticationManager"&gt;
   &lt;security:authentication-provider ref="rememberMeAuthenticationProvider" /&gt;
-  &lt;security:authentication-provider ref="jcrAuthenticationProvider" /&gt;
+  &lt;security:authentication-provider ref="xlAuthenticationProvider" /&gt;
   <mark>&lt;security:authentication-provider ref="ldapProvider" /&gt;</mark>
 &lt;/security:authentication-manager&gt;
 </pre>

-**Note:** `ldapProvider` should come after `jcrAuthenticationProvider`.
+**Note:** `ldapProvider` should come after `xlAuthenticationProvider`.
 This ensures that, if there is a problem with LDAP, you can still log in to XL Deploy as a local user.

 Restart XL Deploy and ensure that the server starts without any exceptions.